Alltech

 Alltech is an American company, headquartered in Nicholasville, Kentucky, with operations in animal feed, meat, brewing, and distilling.
 Alltech develops agricultural products for use in both livestock and crop farming, as well as products for the food industry.
 Alltech operates under three main divisions: animal nutrition and health; crop science; and, food and beverage.

 Company history

 Alltech was founded by biochemist Pearse Lyons in 1980 in Lexington, Kentucky.
 Lyons was born in Dundalk, Ireland and was educated in University College Dublin and the University of Birmingham, England, where he received a PhD in the biochemistry of yeast.

 In 1980, he founded Alltech and the company began to supply biotechnology-derived ingredients to the livestock and poultry feed industry.
 The company opened its first international office, in Ireland, in 1981.

 In 1994, Alltech opened its first Asia-Pacific office in Beijing, China.
 Alltech opened a European Bioscience and Marketing Centre facility in Dunboyne, Co.
 Meath in 2009.

 In 2015, Alltech acquired Ridley Inc, an animal nutrition business.

-In 2018, Mark Pearse Lyons became chairman and president of the company after his father, founder Pearse Lyons, died.
+In 2018, Dr. Mark Pearse Lyons became President and CEO of the company after his father, founder Dr. Pearse Lyons, died.